 - Amplification attacks: Leveraging insecure services or protocols to amplify the volume of attack traffic, such as DNS amplification or NTP amplification attacks.

-Effects of Server Overload
+Signs of Server Overload to Spot Performance Bottlenecks

 1. Slow Response Times